 - 1. Submit the Florida Financial Aid Application (FFAA) no later than August 31 after high school graduation. - 2.
 Graduate with a standard Florida high school diploma or its equivalent. - 3.
 Achieve the required weighted 3.0 GPA in the non-elective high school courses. - 4.
 Complete at least 3 full credits in a single Career and Technical Education program. - 5.
-Achieve the required minimum 3.5 unweighted GPA in the single Career and Technical Education program. - 6.
-Complete 30 volunteer service hours or 100 paid work hours. - Achieve the required minimum scores on one of the college entrance exams per the chart below no later than June 30 of the year the student graduates from high school.
+Achieve the required minimum 3.5 unweighted GPA in the single Career and Technical Education program. - Complete at least 30 volunteer service hours, 100 paid work hours, or a combination that equals a minimum of 100 total hours. - Achieve the required minimum scores on one of the college entrance exams per the chart below no later than August 31 of the year the student graduates from high school.